Thom Karremans: Presence in the staging area of the Srebrenica genocide

-Reactions regarding the Dutchbat presence during the attack and occupation of Srebrenica
+Reactions regarding the Dutchbat presence during the attack, occupation and genocide of Srebrenica

 In 1999, the United Nations admitted its error in expecting a small number of troops to protect the Srebrenica Safe Area.

 Karremans has always denied that he was aware of the fact that thousands of Muslim men and boys he saw being taken away by Bosnian Serbs were going to be murdered.
 At least one Dutchbat member, former Dutch army surgeon Ger Kremers, has stated that he and Karremans watched the men being taken away by Serb forces.
 Karremans is alleged to have said, "It will not end well with them."
 Kremer also has accused Karremans of lying under oath to the UN Yugoslavia war crimes tribunal and a Dutch parliamentary inquiry.
 Also, the Dutch military historian Christ Klep has disputed the commander's account.
 Klep interviewed dozens of former Dutchbat troops who said they were aware "about the impending genocide."

 At a press conference in Zagreb, Karremans stated that there were no "good guys and bad guys" in this conflict.
 He also praised the strategic qualities of Mladic.
 His statements got Dutch secretary of Defence Joris Voorhoeve into political trouble.